Best Medicare Supplement Plans in Connecticut (2026)

 Connecticut Medicare Resources

-Sorting out Medicare can feel like a lot, especially if you’re comparing Medigap rates, Part D drug plans, and Medicare Advantage options.
-These Connecticut resources can point you in the right direction.
+Sorting out Medicare can feel overwhelming, especially when you're comparing Medigap rates, Part D drug plans and Medicare Advantage options.
+These Connecticut resources can help you find answers.

-• CHOICES (Connecticut’s SHIP program): Get free, unbiased, one-on-one counseling from trained counselors.
-CHOICES can walk you through enrollment timing, compare Medicare Advantage and Part D plans, and explain Medicare Supplement (Medigap) choices.
+• CHOICES (Connecticut's SHIP program): Get free, unbiased, one-on-one counseling from trained volunteers.
+CHOICES can walk you through enrollment timing, compare Medicare Advantage and Part D plans and explain Medicare Supplement (Medigap) options.
 Call 1-800-994-9422.

-• Connecticut Insurance Department: If you’re stuck with a billing issue, a coverage dispute, or a problem with an insurer (including Medigap), the department’s Consumer Affairs team can help.
-Call (800) 203-3447 (toll-free) or (860) 297-3900, or file a complaint online.
-It’s also a good place to start if you want the state’s official Medigap guidance before you shop.
+• Connecticut Insurance Department: If you have a billing issue, a coverage dispute or a problem with an insurer, including Medigap, the Consumer Affairs team can help.
+Call (800) 203-3447 or (860) 297-3900, or file a complaint online.
+This is also a good starting point if you want official state Medigap guidance before you shop.

-• Connecticut Area Agencies on Aging: Your local Area Agency on Aging can connect you to benefits counseling plus everyday support like meals, rides, caregiver help, and community programs.
-The page lists the agencies by region with phone numbers, so you can call the one that serves your town.
+• Connecticut Area Agencies on Aging: Your local Area Agency on Aging connects you to benefits counseling and everyday support like meals, transportation, caregiver help and community programs.
+The page lists agencies by region with phone numbers so you can reach the one that serves your town.

-• Connecticut Office of the Healthcare Advocate: If you’re dealing with a denial, an appeal, or a messy insurance problem, OHA offers free help and advocacy for Connecticut residents.
+• Connecticut Office of the Healthcare Advocate: If you're dealing with a denial, an appeal or a complex insurance problem, OHA offers free help and advocacy for Connecticut residents.
 Call 866-466-4446 or email healthcare.advocate@ct.gov.

 • Medicare.gov: The official federal tool for comparing Medicare Advantage and Part D plans by ZIP code.
-It’s a quick way to check costs, coverage, and plan availability in your area.
+Use it to check costs, coverage and plan availability in your area.

 Medicare Supplement Plans in Connecticut: FAQ